SushiSV/terraform-beginner-bootcamp-2023/README.md

 #### Persisting Env Vars in Gitpod

-We can persist env vars into gitpod by storing them in Gitpod Serect Storage.
+We can persist env vars into gitpod by storing them in Gitpod Secret Storage.

 ```
 gp env HELLO='world'